CinnyLin/NYCRestaurantData/README.md

 To achive this goal, we divided our work into smaller subgroups:

-## Data Augmentation -- Sarah
+### Data Augmentation -- Sarah

 Expanding our dataset by scraping from the web.

-## Cleaning Nationality and Gender data -- Cinny, Mary, Yinqui
+### Cleaning Nationality and Gender data -- Cinny, Mary, Yinqui

 Using [API](https://v2.namsor.com), [Ancestry](https://www.ancestry.com), [IPUMS](http://ipums.org) results to determine the nationality and gender of restuarant owners.

-## Typical Resturant Owners -- Yinqui, Tracey
+### Typical Resturant Owners -- Yinqui, Tracey

 Reading from various sources to support insights drawn by data.

-## Mapping / Visualizing Data Results -- Cinny, Sarah
+### Mapping / Visualizing Data Results -- Cinny, Sarah

 Using GIS and d3 to map resturant data based on nationality and gender, and visualize the final results with d3.

+### Notes

+A more detailed README.md can be found in each folders.

 ## [ipums](https://github.com/CinnyLin/NYCRestaurantData/tree/master/ipums)